ZacharyDavidSaunders/TinyPaws/README.md

 `git clone https://github.com/ZacharyDavidSaunders/TinyPaws`

 2. Install the necessary Arduino libraries.
 3. Upload the Arduino sketch to your Arduino board.
+Specifically, go to TinyPaws/BarkNet_inferencing/examples/nano_ble33_sense/nano_ble33_sense_microphone_continuous/nano_ble33_sense_microphone_continuous.ino and upload to the Arduino.
 4. Set up the necessary dependencies for the push notification service.
 5. Run the Python scripts for preprocessing audio data and training the model.
 6. Create a pushover account, download the mobile app, and add your information to ComputerBluetooth.py

 ## Usage
 1. Power on the Arduino board.
+2. Issue the 'detect' command on the serial monitor to start bark detection.
+3. Choose one of the available detection modes: p, l, or b.
-2. Once a dog bark is detected, TinyPaws will emit a sound, shine a light, and send a push notification to the user's device.
+4. Play a dog bark sound or simulate a bark.
+Once a dog bark is detected, TinyPaws will emit a sound, shine a light, and send a push notification to the user's device.
-3. Monitor the push notification on your device for alerts about potential disturbances.
+5. Monitor the push notification on your device for alerts about potential disturbances.

 ## Contributors
 - Bassam Halabiya